Searching @ Jefferson Barracks National Cemetery - St Louis, Missouri

 As I reflect back over things today, almost eighteen years later, I have invested considerable time trying to help others on the trail behind me.
 It has been one of those, “I could do this, I should do this,” yet “I would rather not be here . . . period.”
 It is an obligation for me, now, considering all the help I was afforded.

 As the years have passed, I have developed a severe hearing handicap.
 So I am not capable of moderating a group alone any longer.
-Background noise associated with multiple conversations are impossible.
-There are things I could do about this, but just have not done them.
+Background noise associated with multiple conversations are impossible to decipher.
+There are things I could do about this but just have not done them.
 That is a goal for 2017 and I must admit it is not a new one.

-What will this New Year bring?
-I am clueless, maybe New Year’s Eve will provide some clues other than lose weight.
+How will this Year End?
+I am clueless, maybe next New Year’s Eve will provide some clues other than losing weight.

 I no longer have grandiose dreams about changing the world regarding suicide.
 That is a common theme in grief support, contrasted with just “do the next thing.”
 I have resigned myself to this role.
 As the years have progressed, meaningful things have continued to appear on the horizon.